maatthc/pnpm-concurrency-test/README.md

 `mkdir -p /tmp/.pnpm-store-initial`

-## Scenario 1 : Install two different sets of packages in parallel
+## Scenario 1 : Install three different sets of packages in parallel

+Each folder (parallel_1, parallel_2, parallel_3) contain a different package.json file : most of the dependencies are common among it and some are unique to each one.

 _Expected behavior_ : Should install packages on the shared Virtual Store (/tmp/.pnpm-store-initial) without corrupting it.